 INDEPENDENT RESEARCH= 3 CREDITS (only 3 credits count towards the degree)

-- ENGL 699: Thesis or ENGL 599: Creative Component on topic related to area of specialization
+- Engl 699: Thesis or Engl 599: Creative Component on topic related to area of specialization

 Satisfying the MA TESL/AL Language Requirement may require additional coursework.
 The spirit of this requirement is that students, before they graduate, will have had a language-learning experience either in the recent past or concurrent with working toward their degree.
-All students are required to submit a Language Requirement Form indicating how this requirement is to be met signed by your assigned program adviser or major professor and submitted to the Graduate Program Staff Assistant for approval by the Director of Graduate Education in order to receive acknowledgement on your official academic record that a language requirement has been met.
+All students are required to submit a Language Requirement Form indicating how this requirement is to be met signed by your assigned program advisor or major professor and submitted to the Graduate Program Staff Assistant for approval by the Director of Graduate Education in order to receive acknowledgement on your official academic record that a language requirement has been met.

 Native speakers of English

 - have completed one year (or its equivalent) of college-level study in a single foreign language with a grade of B or higher, as shown on a transcript, no more than ten (10) years before beginning graduate work in the TESL/Applied Linguistics program; students who finished at least one year of college-level language study more than ten (10) years before beginning graduate work in TESL/Applied Linguistics must complete one semester of college-level study of any foreign language with a grade of B or higher, concurrent with working toward the degree OR

 - complete one year or its equivalent of college-level study in a single foreign language, with a grade of B or higher in the second semester, concurrent with working toward the degree OR